boytchev/virtual-prosthetics/docs/api.md

 slot position is needed, use [`attachToSlot`](#attachtoslot).

-### showSlots
+> ### showSlots

 ```js
 showSlots( )
 ```

 Method.
 Shows the positions and orientations of all slots in a robot.
 A slot is visualized as a circle with unnamed axes.
-This is used during the robot construction.
+Showing slots does not change their functionality.
+It is used as temporary visual aid when constructing robots.
 By default slots are not shown.

 <img src="images/slot.png">